puyash/deep-server/README.md

-This is for demo purposes (and private use) only.
+This is for demo purposes only.

 * Setup a GPU-enabled Google cloud instance.
 * Install docker and NVIDIA dependencies.